elkhoudh/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+   describe is to define what 1 or a set of tests will do, while it defines what that particular test will do.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+   The point of test driven development is to ship well tested products to customers with a minimized risk of regressions.
+I think this approach might seem tedious at first, but it proves valuable in the long run.

 1. Mention three types of automated tests.

+   unit, integration and component testing

 ## Project Set Up